banister/plymouth/README.md

 ---

 Notice the line `edit --current` from the example above.
 Entering this command will take you to the line in the test file where the failing test was defined.
 Once here you can modify the test code as you please.
-Note that the test file will not be reloaded after editing is complete, instead any modifications you make will only take effect the next time you run the test suite.
+Note that the file will not be reloaded after editing is complete, instead any modifications you make will only take effect the next time you run the test suite.